zhuolonghao/zhuolonghao.github.io/_posts/2022-08-01-banking-regulation.md

 # Capital

-Capitals are predominantly in the form of equity shares and retained earnings that can absorb losses in the first place.
+Capitals are predominantly in the form of equity shares and retained earnings.
+They are the cushion absorbing losses in the first place.

-The 2007-09 Great Financial Crisis prompted a series of reforms in defining/refining the capital requirement for banks; known as the regulatory capital.
-It is the amount of capital that a bank has to have maintained, and often expressed as the ratio of equity as a percentage of risk-weighted assets.
+Capitals are often assessed as a fraction of risky assets.
+Among many ratios, the CET-1 ratio is the most important.

 ### *CET-1 Ratio*
-The most important capital adequacy ratio is the CET-1 Ratio, the ratio of common equity tier-1 capital over the risk-weighted assets (RWA).
-RWA could be calculated in two ways, depending on the use of a prescribed risk weight schedule by regulators (i.e., standardized) or the use of internal rating system (i.e., advanced).
+CET-1 Ratio is the ratio of common equity tier-1 (CET-1) capital over the risk-weighted assets (RWA).

+The required CET-1 ratio could vary for banks with different size and business.
 JPM, for example, has the advanced CET-1 Ratio of 12.7\% that is 1.2% higher than the required level.

 <p align="center">
 <a href="https://jpmorganchaseco.gcs-web.com/static-files/81a917bc-b9e1-42e6-bc7d-62ca47190b4a">